 Area of Concern See guidance notes below Risk to Young People or adults with a disability or at risk Risk before mitigation Solution/mitigation Risk after mitigation Review post-activity Signed Code of Conduct for staff and volunteers (Consider making Code of Conduct available in different formats e.g. Braille, large print, additional language(s)) Discipline issues may arise if Codes of Conduct are breached.
 Pre: All coaches to be required to read the code of conduct.
 During: Coaches to monitor other coaches during sessions, raising concerns where necessary.
-Child Welfare Officer or club committee to attend occasional games Suitability of staff: Where relevant, consideration should be given to DBS Safeguarding education- children Safeguarding education- adults at risk Disability awareness Any other relevant training Staff not holding mandatory FA qualifications for them to work and supervise young people / adults with a disability.
+Child Welfare Officer or club committee to attend occasional games Suitability of staff: Where relevant, consideration should be given to DBS Safeguarding education - children Safeguarding education - adults at risk Disability awareness Any other relevant training Staff not holding mandatory FA qualifications for them to work and supervise young people / adults with a disability.
 Staff not easily identifiable.
 Pre: CWO to provide regular updates during committee meetings on the status of all coaches.
 All new coaches to only be allowed to coach once they have undertaken the checks and certifications During: All adults involved in the club to be regularly checked throughout the season and the CWO to provide an update.

 Staffing ratios Insufficient coach-player ratios on the day If a Manager/Coach of a team has an emergency / becomes unwell, children may be left with unsuitable supervision.
-Pre: Coaches to communicate with other coaches to see if enough other people are available to provide cover.
-If not, the coach would cancel the game/training session and communicate to parents.
-During: Coaches don't train groups alone.
-If one coach was taken ill during a match/training session then the game/session would have to be stopped and players collected by parents.
-The other coach would let all parents know and arrange collection of all children.
-Appointed Under-18 referees No communications to referees outlining plan of day.
+Pre: Coaches to communicate coaches to see if enough othe available to provide cover.
+If r would cancel the game/training communicate to parents.
+During: Coaches don't train grone coach was taken ill during match/training session then the would have to be stopped and collected by parents.
+The other let all parents know and arrangall children. r people are not, the coach ng session and oups alone.
+If g a he game/session d players er coach would Appointed Under-18 referees No communications to referees outlining plan of day.
 No start/finishing time given.
 No medical information & emergency contact details of referee given to organiser.
 Not informing parent/carer of U18 referee who will be responsible for them.
 No toilet facilities for referee.
 No breaks or refreshments provided to referees.
 Referees over the age of 16 years not holding an in-date FA DBS.
 Referee left at end of event with no adult supervision.
-Pre: Before games, home team coach to communicate with FA-appointed referee providing information on location, times and information on facilities.
-During: Coach to welcome referee when they arrive, to show them where everything is and to check on them after the game.
-If the under 18 referee is due to be collected by an adult, then coaches are to stay with them until they are collected.
+Pre: Before games, home tear communicate with FA-appoint providing information on local information on facilities.
+During: Coach to welcome refarrive, to show them where exto check on them after the gas 18 referee is due to be collect then coaches are to stay with are collected. eree when they verything is and me.
+If the under ed by an adult,